k-kinzal/dgeni-markdown-example/docs/ng/service/$sce.md

 As of version 1.2, Angular ships with SCE enabled by default.

-Note:  When enabled (the default), IE8 in quirks mode is not supported.
-In this mode, IE8 allows one to execute arbitrary javascript by the use of the expression() syntax.
+Note:  When enabled (the default), IE<11 in quirks mode is not supported.
+In this mode, IE<11 allow one to execute arbitrary javascript by the use of the expression() syntax.
 Refer
 <http://blogs.msdn.com/b/ie/archive/2008/10/16/ending-expressions.aspx> to learn more about them.
 You can ensure your document is in standards mode and not quirks mode by adding `<!doctype html>`